 It is recommended to cut panel sections to fit into the areas remaining only after full panels have been fixed in place.
 Remember to leave up to a 5mm space between panels (design dependant) to ensure a consistent and seamless design between panels.

 Fix panels in position by drilling holes and screwing through the panel into the sound substrate/ lining behind.
-Focus screws on areas of low relief in the panel design e.g. mortar in brick panels.
+Focus screws on areas of low relief in the panel design e.g. mortar in brick.
+Screw until the head only is visible.
 Adhesive, such as Holdfast Saudaseal 240, can also be used to help fix panels.

 Screws should be placed at a maximum of every 600mm.
 Use 15 to 18 screws per panel focusing around the panel edges and through the middle of the panel.
 The aim is a sure fixing.

-For internal installation use 32mm / 8 diameter zinc-coated screws.
-For external installation use 304 stainless steel screws.
+Internal use: 32mm/ 8 diameter zinc-coated screws.
+External use: 304 stainless steel screws.
 A space up to 5mm should be left between panels for jointing to create a seamless finish.

 Once all panels have been screwed into place the next step is to conceal visible screw heads and fill narrow gaps between panels.
 This is achieved using a supplied joint compound (store in a cool and dry place).